What is RaaS?

 For businesses, though, the democratisation of ransomware means the risk of an attack is higher than ever.
 Ransomware is no longer cordoned off to a select few individuals with the technical expertise to develop the code; any attacker with malicious intent can now launch an attack.

 This represents an immediate and severe threat to business operations.
 Unlike other security incidents, which involve the covert exfiltration of sensitive data, ransomware causes immediate disruption, preventing access to mission-critical systems and data.
-As well as this, paying the ransom associated with these attacks can have a severe financial impact for the victim – and does not even guarantee that the threat actor will release their files.
+As well as this, paying the ransom associated with these attacks can have a severe financial impact on the victim – and does not even guarantee that the threat actor will release their files.

 To make matters worse, the threat actors responsible for ransomware attacks will often put pressure on their victims, threatening to release sensitive data to the public or competitors to persuade the victim to pay the ransom.
-In line with this, the security firm, Sophos’s ransomware study, estimates that the cost of a ransomware attack for a company was roughly $1.85 million in 2021, taking into account factors such as downtime, and lost business opportunities, public relations services and the cost of the ransom.
+In line with this, the security firm, Sophos’s ransomware study, estimates that the cost of a ransomware attack for a company was roughly $1.85 million in 2021, taking into account factors such as downtime, lost business opportunities, public relations services and the cost of the ransom.

 How to protect your business from RaaS and ransomware